Deatonjc288/Deatonjc288/README.md

 ## Hi there 👋
+I currently am in school for 3d.
+I always fool and play around with coding unity projects with the help of AI.
+You ask me about history or we could discuss ideas for complex video games.
+I'm related to billionaire R.J.
+Corman.
 <!--
 **Deatonjc288/Deatonjc288** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.